 From time to time we may be required to license technology from additional third parties to further develop or commercialize our current product candidates or any future product candidates.
 Should we be required to obtain licenses to any third-party technology, including any such patents required to manufacture, use or sell our current product candidates or any future product candidates, such licenses may not be available to us on commercially reasonable terms, or at all.
-The inability to obtain any third-party license required to develop or commercialize any of our current product candidates or any future product candidates or any future product series any of our current product candidates.
+The inability to obtain any third-party license required to develop or commercialize any of our current product candidates or any future product candidates could cause us to abandon any related efforts, which could seriously harm our business and operations.